wistia/wistia-open-docs/_posts/embedding.md

 Two Popover Embed advanced options:

 * **Use oEmbed:** [oEmbed protocol]({{ '/oembed' | post_url }}) is a way to use a URL as an embed code.
-CMS like Wordpress support adding an oEmbed link to your site/blog post markup, and generating an embed code (hence it doesn't break!).
+CMS suites like Wordpress support adding an oEmbed link to your site/blog post markup, and generating an embed code (hence it doesn't break!).
 To use Wistia oEmbed with Wordpress, you must have the [Wistia Wordpress plugin](http://wordpress.org/plugins/wistia-wordpress-oembed-plugin/) installed.